We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 CSMs typically:

-A strong CSM does more than check in regularly.
-They act as a strategic partner, helping customers align product usage with their business goals.
+A strong CSM does more than just regular check-ins.
+They also act as a strategic partner, helping customers align product usage with their business goals.
 This often involves proactive outreach, tailored recommendations, and ongoing value reinforcement.

 The onboarding specialist focuses on the early stages of the customer journey, where first impressions are formed and long-term success is often determined.